A measure-valued HJB perspective on Bayesian optimal adaptive control: Viscosity theory and proof of main result

 \subsection{Proof of main result}

-We first recall two results from \cite{cox_2024} which ensure that we do indeed have comparison for the HJB equation and that the weak value function is indeed a viscosity solution of this equation.
+We first recall two results which ensure that the weak value function is a viscosity solution of the HJB equation and that we do have comparison for this equation.
 To this end, given $N$ points $x_1,\dots,x_N\in\supp(\mu_0)$, note that any given function $u:\Pc\to\R$ induces a function $\tilde u:\Delta^{N-1}\to\R$ defined by